evanplancaster/Nashville_Crash_Forecasting/README.md

-# Nashville_Crash_Forecasting
+# lancaster_capstone
-This repository contains code to analyze crash data for Metro Nashville from 2013 through June 2018.
-My hope is that it will find hotspots where wrecks are more likely to occur based on time and weather conditions.
+Evan Lancaster's repository for analyzing/forecasting crash data for Metro Nashville for 2013 - June 2018.